mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

      * Certificates created are valid for 3 months only.

-  * Wirldcard SSL certificate [renewal](https://github.com/mosip/k8s-infra/blob/main/docs/wildcard-ssl-certs-letsencrypt.md#ssl-certificate-renewal).
+  * Wildcard SSL certificate [renewal](https://github.com/mosip/k8s-infra/blob/main/docs/wildcard-ssl-certs-letsencrypt.md#ssl-certificate-renewal).
 This will increase the validity of the certificate for next 3 months.

 * Clone [k8s-infra](https://github.com/mosip/k8s-infra)